petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

-so I tried running `python plot.py` to generate the figures, but that actually doesn't do anything without some additional options (bad docs, me-from-the-past,) which was apparent from the help output printed to the terminal.
+so I tried running `python plot.py` to generate the figures, but that actually doesn't do anything without some additional options (bad documentation, me-from-the-past,) which was at least apparent from the help output printed to the terminal.
+I then ran the correct command,
-So I ran `python plot.py --all` to generate all of the figures, and here was the result:
+`python plot.py --all` to generate all of the figures, and here was the result:

 ![The initial plot all call.](/images/repro-fail/plot-all-initial.png)